Managing grief with financial preparedness and open communication

 Plan your legacy

-We plan dinners, parties, and vacations.
+You can help make sure your loved ones have less to worry about financially after you are gone, by being prepared.
+Think about it — we plan dinners, parties, and vacations.
 So why wouldn’t we plan for our legacy?
 It’s hard to think about, but it’s important to take care of the people we love.
 As you begin to formulate a plan, make sure you have enough life insurance to keep your loved ones cared for, and think about who you trust and who matters to you.
-Appointing a power of attorney and creating a health care directive ensures you receive the care you want if you become incapacitated and lifts this burden off your loved ones.
+Appointing a power of attorney and creating a health care directive ensures you receive the care you want if you become incapacitated, as well as lifts this burden off your loved ones.
 Having a written will or other estate planning documents in place can make the grieving process slightly less overwhelming for your family in the event of your passing — and ensures your beneficiaries quickly and correctly receive the legacy you wish to leave them.

 Opening the lines of communication